PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 Fairness and Reliability

-Any manuscript received for review must be treated as confidential document.
+Any manuscript received for review must be treated as a confidential document.
 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Confession and conflicts of interest